aramis-lab/clinica/docs/IO.md

 ## `center-nifti` - Center NIfTI files of a BIDS directory

-Your [BIDS](http://bids.neuroimaging.io) dataset may contain NIfTI files whose origin does not correspond to the center of the image (i.e. the anterior commissure).
+Your [BIDS](http://bids.neuroimaging.io) dataset may contain NIfTI files where the origin does not correspond to the center of the image (i.e. the anterior commissure).
-SPM is especially sensitive to this case, and segmentation procedures may result in blank images, or even fail.
+SPM is especially sensitive to this case and segmentation procedures may result in blank images or even fail.
-To mitigate this issue, we propose a simple tool that convert your BIDS dataset into a dataset with centered NIfTI files for the selected modalities.
+To mitigate this issue we offer a simple tool that converts generates from your BIDS a new dataset with centered NIfTI files for the selected modalities.

 !!! warning "By default :"

-    - This tool will only center T1w images.
+    - This tool will only center **T1w** images.
-    - Only NIfTI volumes whose center is at more than 50 mm from the origin of the world coordinate system are centered.
+    - Only NIfTI volumes whose center is at **more than 50 mm** from the origin of the world coordinate system are centered.
 This threshold has been chosen empirically after a set of experiments to determine at which distance from the origin SPM segmentation and coregistration procedures stop working properly.

 ```shell
 clinica iotools center-nifti [OPTIONS] BIDS_DIRECTORY OUTPUT_BIDS_DIRECTORY